-Even in quizbowl, which often attracts better students because it rewards their superior knowledge, one of our longtime clients tells us there’s a chunk of Common Core math standards we can’t use in questions–because their students can’t do them and they’ve given up trying to teach them.
+Even in quizbowl, which often attracts better students because it rewards their superior knowledge, one of our longtime clients has told us there’s a chunk of Common Core math standards we can’t use in questions–because their students can’t do them and they’ve given up trying to teach them.

-Our biggest client recently had a meeting after their state tournament, worried about how few math questions were correctly answered.
+One past client had a meeting after its state tournament, worried about how few math questions were correctly answered.
 They wanted to tell us to make the questions easier–but then realized that:

 - this would make their math teachers look lame, because…

 - we use the Math standards at their grade levels to generate the questions for the tournament, so by definition, they’re not “too hard.”